ska-telescope/developer.skatelescope.org/src/development/containerisation-standards.rst

 Image Storage
 -------------

-All images should be stored in a Docker v2 Registry API compliant repository, protected by HTTPS, and authentication.
+All images should be stored in a Docker v2 Registry API compliant repository, protected by HTTPS.
 The SKA supported and hosted repositories are based on the `Nexus Container Registry <https://help.sonatype.com/repomanager3/private-registry-for-docker>`_ available at `nexus.engageska-portugal.pt <https://nexus.engageska-portugal.pt/#browse/search/docker>`_ .

 All containerised software used within the SKA, will be served out of the hosted repository service.
 This will ensure that images are quality assured and always remain available beyond the maintenance life-cycle of third party and COTs software.